Frequently Asked Questions About Mixed Oxide Fuel

 What is the difference between weapons-grade plutonium and reactor-grade plutonium?

 The main difference between weapons-grade plutonium and reactor-grade plutonium is the percentage of the different isotopes of plutonium.
-Weapons-grade plutonium contains more of the isotope plutonium-239 than reactor-grade, while reactor-grade plutonium has more plutonium-240 than weapons-grade.
+Weapons-grade plutonium contains a higher percentage of the isotope plutonium-239 than reactor-grade, while reactor-grade plutonium has more plutonium-240 than weapons-grade.
 Weapons-grade plutonium is more fissionable but reactor-grade is more radioactive.
 However, both require safe handling and that will be the focus of NRC's review.

 Would MOX fuel be reprocessed?

-The United States does not currently reprocess nuclear fuel (a small quantity of used fuel was reprocessed at the West Valley site in the 1960s).
+The United States does not currently reprocess commercial nuclear fuel (a small quantity of used fuel was reprocessed at the West Valley site in the 1960s).
 Reprocessing of used fuel involves the chemical treatment of the fuel to separate unused uranium and plutonium from radioactive fission products.
 Theoretically, uranium could be recycled through an enrichment facility and some recovered plutonium could be used in new fuel assemblies.
-The DOE has stated that it has no capability and no plans to reprocess used reactor or MOX fuel.
+Under the agreement with the Russians, the U.S. Government has stated that it will not reprocess the used MOX fuel.

 How would used MOX fuel be stored?